Download PDF

 - FDI Inflow:

-Canada’s economic freedom score is 76.6, making its economy the 15th freest in the 2022 Index.
+Canada’s economic freedom score is 73.7, making its economy the 16th freest in the 2023 Index.
+Its score is 2.9 points lower than last year.
 Canada is ranked 1st among 32 countries in the Americas region, and its overall score is above the regional and world averages.

 Background

-Canada is the world’s second-largest country by land area and has its 10th-largest economy.
-Prime Minister Justin Trudeau’s Liberal Party managed to win a third mandate in a September 2021 snap election aimed at enlarging its position in parliament.
-Although his plurality increased, Trudeau failed to achieve a majority and was forced to form another minority government.
+Canada is the world’s second-largest country by land area and has a resilient economy.
+Prime Minister Justin Trudeau’s Liberal Party has entered an agreement with the left-leaning New Democratic Party (NDP), reducing the chances for political swings before the next election, which is due in 2025.
 Canada’s market-oriented economic system closely resembles that of the United States.
 Leading sectors include automotive and other manufactures, forest products, minerals, and petroleum.
 Because approximately three-quarters of Canada’s exports are to the United States, the U.S.–Mexico–Canada Agreement (USMCA) that entered into force in 2020 is vital to Canada’s flourishing economy.

 Rule of Law